4 Simple Tire Maintenance Tips All Drivers Should Know

 ⇒ Check The Tread On Your Tires

-One of the most important steps you should take when maintaining your tires involves checking the tread on them.
+One of the most important steps you should know for tire maintenance involves checking the tread on them.
 Tread helps the tires grip the road.
 It can be incredibly important during inclement weather.
 It prevents the car from skidding and sliding on wet or icy roadways.

 To check the tread on your tires, you can insert a upside down quarter into the tire grooves.
 If you can see George Washington’s head, the tread on the tire is too low, meaning that you will need to replace the tire soon.
 If you cannot see Washington’s head, the tread is sufficient for safe driving.

 You should check the tread on your tires every month or before you embark on a long car journey.
 This preventative tire maintenance tip can help you avoid being in an accident or not being able to control the car in bad weather.

 ⇒ Check Your Tire Pressure